Me-too drug: ACE inhibitors

 Several me-toos followed the prototype of the ace inhibitor, captopril, with enalapril being its first me-too.
 Most were as efficient as each other and had similar adverse effect profiles.

 Statins

 When Merck's cholesterol-lowering statin Mevacor (lovastatin) was approved by the U.S. Food and Drug Administration (FDA) in 1987, the understanding of the link between cholesterol and heart disease was improving, and the potential market for the drug became significant.
 Subsequently, several other companies developed similar drugs: Merck developed Zocor (simvastatin) and Crestor (rosuvastatin), Pfizer developed Lipitor (atorvastatin), Bristol-Myers Squibb developed Pravachol (pravastatin), and Novartis developed Lescol (fluvastatin).
 Others include pitavastatin (Livalo).

 Antidepressants

 Imipramine was the first-in-class of the tricyclic antidepressants.
 Amitriptyline, Nortriptyline, Dosulepin and Doxepin are some of the me-toos that followed.
 Several me-too Selective serotonin reuptake inhibitors have been developed for maintenance treatment in chronic depression.
 These include Paxil (paroxetine), Celexa (citalopram), Zoloft (sertraline), Lexapro (escitalopram) and Prozac (fluoxetine).

+For example, Celexa is a mixture of a left-handed and right-handed version of the same compound ("citalopram"), but only the left-handed version ("es-citalopram") is biologically active.
+Lexapro, the "me too" drug released several years after Celexa thus extending the patent life, is a purified form of just the left-handed version (the "es" in "es-citalopram").

+Antivirals

+Gilead Science's Descovy is a me-too drug of Truvada, a popular Antiretroviral also used to prevent HIV infection in healthy people.
+Both versions are prodrugs that metabolize into the same active compound.
+Gilead has been accused in lawsuits of "slow walking" the development of the me-too drug; however, such lawsuits further a market perception of the me-too drug as "safer."
+This drives sales of the more expensive me-too drug when both drugs have virtually identical safety profiles.
+Similarly, Valtrex, first FDA approved in 2001 to treat persistent herpes outbreaks is a prodrug of acyclovir, first FDA approved in the mid-1980s.
+Valtrex metabolizes into acyclovir in the liver, but when it first entered the market, it cost many times than the generic.